 Getting to Know Your Grout (and Tile)

-A luxury choice, natural stone tiles like marble or granite are stunning with unique patterns, deep shine, and a pleasant cool-to-the-touch feel.
+A luxury choice, natural stone tiles, such as marble or granite, are stunning with unique patterns, deep shine, and a pleasant cool-to-the-touch feel.
 The challenge is stone can be porous and susceptible to staining and dulling.

 Properly identifying what type of tile you have or want to install is crucial, as it directly impacts the care routine and potential issues you might face, as well as the cleaning chemicals you should use.

 Among the most durable grouts available, epoxy grout is made from resin and filler powder, making it highly resistant to stains and chemicals.
-It's ideal for areas with heavy moisture, like showers.
+It's ideal for areas with heavy moisture, such as showers.

 Sanded vs. Unsanded Grout

 Sanded grout contains fine sand and is used for wider grout joints, providing added strength.
 In contrast, unsanded grout is smoother and used for narrower joints, often seen between wall tiles.

 Your choice of tile and grout will often come down to: